 BACKGROUND:

 On December 1, 2020, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) approved the CCIP program and dedicated $5 million to expand early childhood education efforts.
+On February 28, 2023, the Commission approved modifying the CCIP program.

-The CCIP program will provide private employers and corporate foundations with the opportunity to invest in the early childhood education system to help foster and promote early childhood education programs and build a strong foundation of support for the future workforce.
-Through the CCIP program, TWC leverages private donations with Child Care and Development Fund (CCDF) funds to build and enhance Board partnerships with entities that want to support early childhood education efforts.
+The CCIP program fosters collaborations between Boards and local partners by supporting investments in projects that improve the quality of child care and early learning.
+Through the CCIP program, TWC leverages donations with Child Care and Development Fund (CCDF) funds to build and enhance Board partnerships with entities that want to support early childhood education efforts.

 Successful CCIP program applicants will propose projects that support early childhood education in one or more of the following approved focus areas: